 Our Team

-The founder and director of StoryMi Academy is an award winning journalist.
-She spent most of her career in Africa, first as a freelance journalist for several international media.
+Founder and director of StoryMi Academy, she spent most of her career in Africa, first as a freelance journalist based in Johannesburg for several international media.

-She relocated on a permanent basis to Nigeria in 2016, where she worked with Agence France-Press (AFP) as a deputy director in the Lagos bureau.
-She is currently the director and coordinator of the Hausa Service for Radio France Internationale (RFI).
+She relocated on a permanent basis to Nigeria in 2016, where she worked with Agence France-Press (AFP) as a deputy director in the Lagos bureau, and then as the Director and Coordinator of the Hausa Service for Radio France Internationale (RFI).

 A visual storyteller who integrates Multimedia practice and artistry to illuminate reportage on Sexuality, Gender, Politics, Football, Pop Culture, Migration, Religion and Spirituality.